About Maximus Peto

-Ultimately, I intend to use the majority of Long Life Labs’s resources to pursue next-generation medical technologies that prolong healthy human life–akin to what Aubrey de Grey has been describing for a few decades now.
+Ultimately, I intend to use the majority of Long Life Labs’s income to pursue next-generation medical technologies that prolong healthy human life—akin to what Aubrey de Grey has been describing for a few decades now.
 But first, I want to deeply understand the degree of disease risk reduction we can achieve now, and personally adopt the habits associated with the greatest reduction in disease risk.
 As I learn and adopt these for myself, I teach others what I’ve learned by creating books, courses, and presentations so they, too, can enhance their health and longevity prospects with biomarker management.

-Once I am satisfied that I have adopted the most important habits for improving one’s health and longevity prospects and significantly helped others to adopt them, I will be concerned about the disease risks that are clearly associated with merely getting older, regardless of one’s habits (true age-related diseases), and will direct Long Life Labs’ resources and attention toward next-generation medical technologies to keep us all alive much longer and in excellent health.
+Once I am satisfied that I have adopted the most effective habits for improving one’s health and longevity prospects and have significantly helped others to adopt them, I will be concerned about the disease risks that are clearly associated with merely getting older, regardless of one’s habits (true age-related diseases), and will direct Long Life Labs’ resources and attention toward next-generation medical technologies to keep us all alive much longer and in excellent health.